legomyeggo1969/sets1_finals_analysis_2025/README.md

 (6) The tool does not automatically detect which team a player is on.

 To mitigate this, we parse player names and assign them to a team based on their name.
-This logic is implmented in the the function "infer_side_from_player_name"
+This logic is implemented in the the function "infer_side_from_player_name"